EasyEyes/remote-calibrator/README.md

 - `.displayWidthPX` `.displayHeightPX` `.windowWidthPX` `.windowHeightPX` The display (and window) width and height in pixels.
 - `.screenWidthCM` `.screenHeightCM` `.screenDiagonalCM` `.screenDiagonalIN` `.screenPPI` `.screenPhysicalPPI` The physical screen size and monitor PPI in centimeters.
 - `.viewingDistanceCM` The last measured viewing distance.
+- `.nearPointCM` The last estimated near point.
 - `.gazePositionPX` The last measured gaze position on the screen.
+- `.isFullscreen` Whether the window is in fullscreen mode.

 #### Environment